-- To optimize the collaboration and cooperation among RCF members to meet these needs identified.
+- To promote collaboration and cooperation among RCF members to improve coordination of support for regulatory infrastructure development;

-- While the RCF can provide support and advice, Member States must assume full responsibility for their respective regulatory roles and responsibilities, including ownership and management of their own regulatory body development.
+- Members must assume full responsibility for their own regulatory body development.

-- The RCF will respect existing and future arrangements (bilateral or otherwise), including the disposition or application of resources, among its Member States.
+- The RCF will respect existing and future cooperation arrangements (bi-lateral or otherwise), including the disposition or application of resources, among its members.

 - Each forum participant will make its own financial arrangements for participating in RCF activities.

-Observers from other international or regional organizations may be invited to attend meetings or participate in RCF activities on a case by case basis or continuing basis by decision of the Steering Committee.
+Observers from other international or regional organisations may be invited to attend meetings or participate in RCF activities on a case-by-case basis or continuing basis by decision of the Steering Committee.